2024 SPRING SHOW

 FOR REBOOK and VIP APPLICATIONS ONLY: In order to sign up using our Spring Rebooking Form, you agree to participate with the same business and product as you did when you last exhibited at your last show.
 This means that your Spring Show contract will include only those items which you have already been approved to sell.

-If you would like to add new products to your contract for The Spring Show, you can do so through our New Products Form, which will be available to registered exhibitors early in the new year.
+If you would like to add new products to your contract for The Spring Show, you can do so through our New Products Form, which will be available to registered exhibitors early in the fall.
 Please be advised that new product submissions are reviewed based on a number of criteria and are not guaranteed to be accepted.
-Before you fill out your rebooking form, please ensure you are prepared to participate with your current contracted products.
+Before you fill out your rebooking or VIP form, please ensure you are prepared to participate with your current contracted products.

 If you would rather wait and reapply with your new business or new product line(s), you can submit a full application when it is released.